TPM instructions to Authors

 A statement transferring copyright from the author to the journal will be required after the final acceptance of the manuscript for publication.
 The managing editor will supply the necessary forms for this transfer.

-Manuscripts, exclusively in English, must be submitted online to the following e-mail address firstname.lastname@example.org.
+Manuscripts, exclusively in American English and appropriately reviewed by native English speakers, must be submitted online to the following e-mail address email@example.com.
 The submission must be completed attaching to the e-mail a specific form in .doc or .odt format filled in following the instructions published on this web page.
-The direct links to the forms are document.doc or document.odt.
+The direct links to the forms are document.doc.

 Questions regarding journal policy should be addressed to firstname.lastname@example.org.

-Papers should not exceed 10,000 words in length (11-point Times New Roman font), including references and notes.
-The word count should appear on the title page.
-Also short research reports of no more of 2,500 words, including references and notes, are invited.
+Papers should not exceed 8,000 words in length (11-point Times New Roman font), including notes and excluding abstract, references, figures, and tables.
+The word count, for the article, should appear on the title page and, for the abstract, under the abstract.
+Also short research reports of no more of 2,500 words, including references and notes, but excluding figures, tables, and abstract, are invited.
 Short research reports have a more rapid review time.

 Manuscripts should include an abstract of no more than 150 words, and beneath the abstract five keywords.
 Authors’ names and their affiliations must be indicated on the title page, together with full contact details for one of the authors: affiliation, address, e-mail address, telephone/fax.

 Tables should be numbered consecutively and indicated by numbers in the text.
 Each table should have a descriptive title at the top.
 All the abbreviations that are used should be explained.
 Do not use too many tables, and ensure that the data presented in tables do not duplicate results reported in the article.
 Tables must be reported at the end of the manuscript.